 All from one appointment that started with "I don't need advertising."

-Why We Lose Sight of This in Lead Generation
+Why We Lose Sight of This

-Here's what happens, and I see it all the time with appointment setters and salespeople across every industry — insurance appointment setting, merchant services appointment setting, advertising appointment setting, commercial cleaning lead generation.
+Here's what happens, and I see it all the time with appointment setters across every industry — insurance appointment setting, merchant services appointment setting, advertising appointment setting, commercial cleaning lead generation.
 The pattern is always the same.

 We get caught up in the metrics.
 Dials per hour.
 Appointments per day.
 Contact rates.
 Show rates.
 We start thinking we're in the numbers business instead of the transformation business.